-The original June 2003 TMDL used a series of computer simulations to determine the level of annual load reductions needed to meet WQS.
+The original February 2004 TMDL used a series of computer simulations to determine the level of annual load reductions needed to meet WQS.
 The WQS were considered to be met if no model segment in the District had a fecal coliform maximum 30-day geometric mean exceeding the 200 MPN Class A standards.
 Exceedance is expressed in the number of months exceeding the geometric mean.
 However, this revised TMDL considers standards to be met when all portions of the waterbody do not exceed the E. coli maximum 30-day geometric mean of 126 MPN Class A standard.
-Because the bacteria translator provides a calculation of the equivalent E. coli load, under a given scenario that meets the fecal coliform standard, the equivalent E. coli standard will also be met.
+Because the bacteria translator provides a means to calculate the equivalent E. coli load, under a given scenario that meets the fecal coliform standard, the equivalent E. coli standard will also be met with an additional margin of safety.
 The tables below present the TMDL expressed in equivalent E. coli annual loads.